- 2 tablespoons butter

 - Preheat oven to 350°.
 In a large skillet, heat butter over medium-high heat.
 Add peppers and onion; cook and stir 4-6 minutes or until peppers are tender.

 - Stir in flour and seasonings until blended; gradually stir in milk.
 Bring to a boil, stirring constantly; cook and stir until thickened, about 1 minute.
 Stir in cream cheese until blended.
-Add jack cheese, chicken and green chilies; heat through, stirring to combine.
+Add pepper jack, chicken and green chilies; heat through, stirring to combine.
 Transfer to a greased 11x7-in. baking dish.

-- Prepare corn muffin batter according to package directions.
+- Prepare cornbread batter according to package directions.
 Spread over chicken mixture.
 Bake, uncovered, 35-40 minutes or until golden brown and a toothpick inserted in topping comes out clean.
 Let stand 10 minutes before serving.
 Yield: 8 servings.

 "The entire family loved this recipe!
 My pepper jack cheese contained both jalapenos and habaneros, so I used mild banana peppers from my garden instead of the poblanos called for in the recipe.
 Only used 1 box of cornbread mix and it was still wonderful.
 For a change of pace, skip the cornbread mix and layer the meat mixture with (torn) corn tortillas.
 This is a keeper!"